nsipplswezey/nsipplswezey.github.io/_posts/2017-10-20-United-Vote-A-Date-With-Legacy-Code.md

     const date = nextAgenda ? nextAgenda.date : match.params.date
 ```

+## Up And Running

+The specc:
+- √ a user should be able to see items on upcoming city council agendas √
+- √ a user should be able to see past city council agendas √
+- a user should be notified when a new city council agenda has been set
+- a user should be notified of relevant city council agenda topics on new agendas
+- a user should be able to regsiter a vote on a city council agenda topic

 Anyway.
 We're up and running with new city council agendas.
 And past city council agendas.
 You should be able to see a working staging server for future NYC bills at until Halloween. https://still-beach-17383.herokuapp.com/nyc

+Next up it's automation and notification time, so that new agendas get scraped and pushed automatically when they're released.